Kylie Jenner Accused Of Boob Job: Did She Admit To Being Made Of Plastic? [Rumors]

 Hollywood Life as well as several of the followers on Instagram who left comments only added fuel to the fire by accusing Jenner of admitting to the boob job.
 The caption of the photo Jenner shared on Instagram included “life in plastic it’s fantastic” followed by an emoticon.

 The media outlet – and several commenters – questioned whether or not the caption was Jenner’s way of admitting that she was, indeed, “made of plastic.”
-It, however, is just as likely – and possibly a little more likely – Kylie was just making a pun out of the fact that she was dressed to resemble a real life Barbie for the photo shoot.
+It, however, is just as likely – and possibly a little more likely – Kylie was just making a pun out of the fact that she was dressed to resemble a real-life Barbie for the photo shoot.

-Those who have followed Kylie Jenner and the Kardashian family for a while know that she was a young, normal, and typical girl when Keeping Up With The Kardashians aired for the first time in the year 2007.
+Those who have followed Kylie Jenner and the Kardashian family for a while now know that she was a young, normal, and typical girl when Keeping Up With the Kardashians aired for the first time in the year 2007.
 With the exception of being part of an incredibly famous family with a wealth of money, of course.
-That young and sweet girl, however, had transformed into a makeup mogul that looks very different from the Kylie Keeping Up With The Kardashian fans first met back in 2007.
+That young and sweet girl, however, had transformed into a makeup mogul that looks very different from the Kylie Keeping Up With the Kardashians fans first met back in 2007.

-The Instagram photo of Kylie Jenner which has attracted so much attention features her wearing a platinum blonde wig with hair that stretches down to her waist, a small crop top, and pink Couture track pants with “Juicy” written across her butt.
+The Instagram photo of Kylie Jenner, which has attracted so much attention, features her wearing a platinum blonde wig with hair that stretches down to her waist, a small crop top, and pink Couture track pants with “Juicy” written across her butt.
 In the photo, Kylie can be seen posing in front of what is an intentionally fake backdrop featuring a beach scene.
 The beach backdrop is complete with Barbie’s hot pink surfboard with the “B” for Barbie on the top of it.
-For the most part, the whole picture is just what followers of the Keeping Up With The Kardashians star would expect.
+For the most part, the whole picture is just what followers of the Keeping Up With the Kardashians star would expect.

 110% sure that Kylie Jenner got butt and boob implants